Are you looking for ideas of things to do in San Martin de Los Andes during your visit to Patagonia? Well, we’ve got you covered!

 If you are an avid hiker, you may want to check out some of the various hiking trails in Lanín National Park.
 Note that climbing the volcano is a multi-day route that does require some training!

-Sample the Artesanal Chocolates
+Sample the Artisanal Chocolates

 And you really won’t have any trouble finding them because there are chocolate shops all along the main street, sometimes several per block and even across from each other.